Dr Jane Draycott

 - Lord Kelvin Adam Smith Research Fellow in Classics: Ancient Science & Technology (Classics)

-I am also part of a joint research project focusing on skincare in antiquity with academics from the University of Oxford and Keele University, and curators and archivists from the Royal Pharmaceutical Society's Museum and Library and the Boots Archive, that is funded by the Arts and Humanities Research Council as part of its Science in Culture: the Lived Environment theme.
+My previous research project, begun while I was the 2011-12 Rome Fellow at the British School at Rome and completed while I was LKAS Research Fellow in Classics at the University of Glasgow in the period 2016-2018, focused on domestic medical practice in ancient Rome, and resulted in the monograph Roman Domestic Medical Practice in Central Italy from the Middle Republic to the Early Empire (published by Routledge in 2019).
+During this time I was part of a joint research project focusing on skincare in antiquity with academics from the University of Oxford and Keele University, and curators and archivists from the Royal Pharmaceutical Society's Museum and Library and the Boots Archive, that was funded by the Arts and Humanities Research Council as part of its Science in Culture: the Lived Environment theme.

-2017 - Royal Society of Edinburgh Arts and Humanities Small Grant Scheme
+2017 - Royal Society of Edinburgh Arts and Humanities Small Research Grant Scheme

 2017 - University of Glasgow's Early Career Mobility Scheme